qingstor/qingstor-sdk-rfcs/02-metadata-handler.md

 2. Handle the header key from user in SDK, i.e. user only needs to set {"k": "v"} in the x-meta-data map.
   - The advantage is that the information is more explicit and less redundant
   - The disadvantage is that the user may set key as "x-qs-meta-k", so we will have a "x-qs-meta-x-qs-meta-k": "v", such metadata, and the user should not want a metadata like that.1

-## Proposal

-So I propose that we should think one more step further, and check for the user at the SDK level, as detailed below.
+3. Check for the user at the SDK level, as detailed below.
-When iterate through the x-meta-data map.
+   (When iterate through the x-meta-data map as example)
   - if the user's key starts with "x-qs-meta-", then we don't need to do any processing, just set the header
   - else manually add the "x-qs-meta-" prefix to it and set the header

-This is compatible with the above two cases, even if the user really wants to set a metadata key as "x-qs-meta-x-qs-meta-k", he only needs to pass this key.
+## Proposal

+As the result after discussion, we will take the second way to handle metadata, so that only one way was offered for developers, which would make our behaviour more understandable and unified.

 ## Rationale

+* Easy for developers to use
+* More understandable and behaviour-unified in docs

 ## Compatibility